je-nunez/a_gnu_libc_interceptor_via_rtld_audit/README.md

 A GNU GLibc Audit shared-library for Linux using the RTLD-Audit mechanism in GLibc.

+To see `make` targets, run

+      make help

-Much of this information is in:
+Much of the information on the GNU GLibc Audit is in:

      /usr/include/link.h
      /usr/include/bits/link.h